“Aggravated Battery” Defenses & Punishment – California Penal Code 243(d) PC

 • Deliberately running someone over with your car causing them to break an arm or leg.

 • Throwing a rock at someone resulting in a severe abrasion requiring a number of stitches.

 • Chocking someone to the point where they lose consciousness.

 10. Free Criminal Defense Consultation

-Contact a Battery Defense Lawyer at the Law Offices of John Rogers if you’ve been accused or have been arrested for aggravated battery under PC 243(d).
+Contact an experienced Newport Beach Violent Crimes Lawyer at the Law Offices of John Rogers if you’ve been accused or have been arrested for aggravated battery under PC 243(d).
 Mr. Rogers offers free confidential consultations with no obligation(s).